-In July 2004, the Company acquired Holjeron Corporation ("Holjeron"), an industrial controls manufacturer located in Wilsonville, OR.
-The acquisition was structured as a stock purchase, with an initial payment at closing of approximately \$1,700.
-In February 2005, additional consideration of \$3,070 was paid in accordance with the purchase agreement to complete the transaction.
+In July 2004, the Company acquired Holjeron, an industrial controls manufacturer located in Wilsonville, Oregon.
+The acquisition was structured as a stock purchase, at an initial cost of approximately \$1,700, plus potential additional consideration based upon calendar 2004 financial performance.
+In February 2005, additional consideration of \$3,100 was paid in accordance with the purchase agreement to complete the transaction.
 The acquisition is a part of Matthews' strategy to increase its presence in the marking products industry.